royadeh/Data-Science/README.md

 This project shows how to apply k-means and hierarchical clustering to the dataset found in https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29.
 Furthermore, I showed how to extract insights using cluster analysis results.

 ### Clustering2
-I showed how to apply DBSCAN clustering different benchmark data sets and Compare and analyze the results.
+It shows how to apply DBSCAN clustering different benchmark data sets and to compare and analyze the results.

 ### Anamoly Detection in Data
 I applied different anomaly detection techniques and then Compared and examined the behaviour of diffrent approaches.